stevet97/RecSysCinema/README.md

 ## 🌟 Future Work

-- Implement a graphical user interface (GUI) for real-time recommendations.
+## 🌟 Future Work

+- **Implement a Graphical User Interface (GUI):**
+  Use a framework like Flask or Streamlit to create a web-based interface where users can select their preferences and see real-time recommendations.

+- **Incorporate Implicit Feedback:**
-- Extend to include implicit feedback (e.g., clicks, views).
+  Extend the model to include additional feedback signals, such as clicks, watch times, or skip actions.

-- Experiment with larger datasets (e.g., MovieLens 1M or Netflix Prize).
-- Compare performance with other collaborative filtering algorithms.
+- **Experiment with Larger Datasets:**
+  Scale up the model to handle larger datasets like [MovieLens 1M](https://grouplens.org/datasets/movielens/1m/) or Netflix Prize, optimizing for performance and scalability.

+- **Integrate Collaborative Filtering:**
+  Combine the RBM with collaborative filtering techniques (e.g., matrix factorization) to boost recommendation accuracy.

 ---